PaloAltoNetworks/pan-os-python/docs/advanced.rst

 External Search for Log Link
 ----------------------------
 Palo Alto Networks Firewall has a feature called Log Link, which allows you to cross launch into an external search from the Firewall UI.
-This feature can be used with the Palo Alto Networks App External Search page.
+This feature can be used with the Palo Alto Networks Splunk App External Search page.

 .. note:: This feature is only available on Palo Alto Networks App and requires access to PAN-OS CLI.

-Setting up log link and how to use it on the firewall is documented on the `Palo Alto Networks Live`_ site and will not be covered here.
-The URL and Example CLI command is provided and needs to be used as documented on the site.

 .. _Palo Alto Networks Live:
   https://live.paloaltonetworks.com/t5/Configuration-Articles/How-does-the-Log-Link-Feature-Work/ta-p/52298

-URL: ``https://<SPLUNK SERVER>:8000/en-US/app/SplunkforPaloAltoNetworks/external_search?search=``

 Example CLI command
 ::